-In many situations, it is impractical to produce a complete GHS label and attach it to the container, due, for example, to container size limitations or lack of access to a process container.
+- 57. In many situations, it is impractical to produce a complete GHS label and attach it to the container, due, for example, to container size limitations or lack of access to a process container.
 Some examples of workplace situations where chemicals may be transferred from supplier containers include: containers for laboratory testing or analysis, storage vessels, piping or process reaction systems or temporary containers where the chemical will be used by one worker within a short timeframe.
-Decanted chemicals intended for immediate use could be labelled with the main components and directly refer the user to the supplier label information and SDS.
+Decanted chemicals intended for immediate use could be labelled with the main components and directly refer the user to the supplier label information and SDS. - 58.
 All such systems should ensure that there is clear hazard communication.
 Workers should be trained to understand the specific communication methods used in a workplace.
 Examples of alternative methods include: use of product identifiers together with GHS symbols and other pictograms to describe precautionary measures; use of process flow charts for complex systems to identify chemicals contained in pipes and vessels with links to the appropriate SDS; use of displays with GHS symbols, colour and signal words in piping systems and processing equipment; use of permanent placarding for fixed piping; use of batch tickets or recipes for labelling batch mixing vessels and use of piping bands with hazard symbols and product identifiers.

-1.4.10.5.5.2 Consumer product labelling based on the likelihood of injury
+Consumer product labelling based on the likelihood of injury

-All systems should use the GHS classification criteria based on hazard, however competent authorities may authorize consumer labelling systems providing information based on the likelihood of harm (risk-based labelling).
-In the latter case the competent authority would establish procedures for determining the potential exposure and risk for the use of the product.
-Labels based on this approach provide targeted information on identified risks but may not include certain information on chronic health effects (e.g. Specific Target Organ Systemic Toxicity (STOST)) following repeated exposure, reproductive toxicity and carcinogenicity), that would appear on a label based on hazard alone.
+59. All systems should use the GHS classification criteria.
+Consistent with the IOMC scope paper, however, some consumer labelling systems will provide label information based solely on hazard, while other consumer labelling systems may provide information based on the likelihood of harm (risk-based labelling).
+In the latter case the Competent Authority would establish procedures for determining the potential exposure and risk for the use of the product.
+Labels based on this approach provide targeted information on identified risks but may not include certain information on chronic health effects (e.g. TOST following repeated exposure, reproductive toxicity and carcinogenicity), that would appear on a label based on hazard alone.
 A general explanation of the broad principles of risk-based labelling is contained in Annex 5.